bruno-growthsales/n8n-node-a2a/README.md

 ## Operations

-This node provides comprehensive A2A functionality through two main resources:
+This node provides comprehensive A2A functionality through three main resources:

 ### Transfer Resource
 - **Create Transfer**: Create a new account-to-account transfer